 Author: Hope Chen

 Hi!
 We’re Diana & Hope, two sisters from Chicago/Toronto showing you how to travel beyond life’s boundaries.
 As a lawyer and university student, we’re no strangers to life’s obligations.
-But by making the most of our vacation days and budgeting smartly, we’ve traveled to 35 countries and have 10 more planned for 2017.
+But by making the most of our vacation days and budgeting smartly, we’ve traveled to over 55 countries to date.
 Follow along, and we’ll show you how you can do the same.

 Disclaimer: This post may contain affiliate links.
 That means we receive a commission when you click and buy through our links.
 You don't have to use our links, but we're very grateful when you do.